neuroelf/dermodelphi/README.md

 - Konstantinos Liopyris
 - Alon Scope

+## Installation steps
+- clone the repository into a folder
+- if you haven't (globally) installed nodemon, use ```npm install -g nodemon``` (make sure that python version 2 is first on the path!)
+- run npm install in both the mern-app and mern-backend folders

 ## Summary from initial discussion with collaborators on 7/10/2019
 Data capture for the Delphi project: